 Benzalkonium chloride is a quaternary ammonium detergent (also called a cationic surfactant) that acts by irreversibly binding to phospholipids and proteins of the membrane, disrupting the cell membrane.
 It acts as a bactericide against many gram-positive and gram-negative bacteria but has inconsistent coverage against fungi, viruses, and mycobacteria.
 The advantages of benzalkonium are its stability and ability to be applied with a low incidence of irritant contact dermatitis.
 Like hexachlorophene, benzalkonium has been replaced by antiseptics with better antimicrobial coverage.

-Hydrogen peroxide is the simplest peroxide that forms highly reactive free radicals (hydroxyl radical) that attack and oxidize essential cell components, including lipids, proteins, and nucleic acids.
+Hydrogen peroxide is the simplest peroxide that forms highly reactive free radicals (hydroxyl radicals) that attack and oxidize essential cell components, including lipids, proteins, and nucleic acids.
 Although generally better against gram-positive bacteria, hydrogen peroxide also has a microbicidal effect on gram-negative bacteria, bacterial spores, fungi, and viruses with higher concentrations and longer contact times.
-In addition to its broad spectrum, it has a rapid onset of action and low cost, which made it an attractive option in the past.
+In addition to its being a broad-spectrum agent, it has a rapid onset of action and low cost, which made it an attractive option in the past.
 While a common at-home remedy, the evidence argues against routine use as a surgical scrub or cleansing agent due to known cytotoxicity to keratinocytes.

 All of the discussed antiseptics are administered topically onto the skin surface.
 However, the application may differ depending on the antiseptic, concentration, and/or formulation.
 The two most widely administered antiseptic surgical scrub agents in dermatologic surgery are chlorhexidine and povidone-iodine.

 Chlorhexidine-based scrubs are generally composed of 0.5% to 4% chlorhexidine in alcohol or aqueous base typically combined with detergent.
 Recent evidence suggests that it provides a bactericidal activity for 24 hours after a 2-minute application, making it a useful antiseptic for anticipated long procedures.
 However, as chlorhexidine can cause irreversible keratitis and middle ear ototoxicity (with sensorineural deafness), topical administration is relatively contraindicated for skin preparation involving or adjacent to the eye and conchal bowl.